 The nutritional profile of a tablespoon of regular condensed milk contains 10g carbs, all of which are sugars.
 Standard canned condensed milk contains 90 calories, 15 carbs, and 15 grams of sugar PER SERVING.

-But did you know you can make your own sweetened condensed milk –and it’s a way more healthier product.
+But did you know you can make your own unsweetened condensed milk –and it’s a way more healthier product.
 If you make it yourself from canned coconut cream it has under 1g net carbs and NO added sugar.

 It’s a win-win for all of your baking needs!